dgroomes/stackoverflow-look-back/README.md

     * While on the same StackExchange page, repeat the earlier steps to open the extension entry
     * Click the "View posts" button
     * Explore the data!
-    * Optionally, save the page to a static HTML file with the "Download" button.
-A file download will appear!
-Save it somewhere easily accessible for quick answers.

 ## Firefox